-If we receive a counter notification from the party responsible for the allegedly infringing content, we will notify you that we shall replace the removed or disabled material in 10 business days unless you notify us that you have commenced court action against the allegedly infringing party within that 10 day period.
+If we receive a counter notification from the party responsible for the allegedly infringing content, we will notify you that we shall replace the removed or disabled material in 10 business days unless you notify us that you have commenced a court action against the allegedly infringing party within that 10 day period.

-If you file court action, the allegedly infringing materials will remain disabled until an order of the court determines the matter.
+If you file a court action, the allegedly infringing materials will remain disabled until an order of the court determines the matter.

 YOUR FURTHER RIGHTS

 For a complete description of the rights that you have under the DMCA and the procedure that we will follow, we refer you to the full text of the DMCA.
 Nothing in these policies is intended to supplant the requirements and procedures contained in the DMCA.
-If there is conflict between these policies and the terms of the DMCA, the terms and requirements of the DMCA shall control.
+If there is a conflict between these policies and the terms of the DMCA, the terms and requirements of the DMCA shall control.